osgi/osgi.enroute.site/_examples/010-examples.md

 sponsor: OSGi™ Alliance
 ---

-The quickstart example is a simple OSGi enRoute application created from the [enRoute project archetype](../tutorial/017-enRoute-ArcheTypes).
-Quickstart contains a single OSGi service which exposes a REST endpoint and some static files.
+The quick start example is a simple OSGi enRoute application created from the [enRoute project archetype](../tutorial/017-enRoute-ArcheTypes).
+Quick start contains a single OSGi service which exposes a REST endpoint and some static files.
 The application project then packages up the service and its dependencies into a runnable JAR file.

-As the quickstart example project uses Apache Maven as a build tool, at the root of the project we have a _reactor pom.xml_.
+As the quick start example project uses Apache Maven as a build tool, at the root of the project we have a _reactor pom.xml_.

     $ pwd
     ~/quickstart